Pierre Gilliard: Biography

 Pierre Gilliard was born on 16 May 1879 in Fiez, Switzerland.
 In his memoirs, Gilliard wrote that he initially came to Russia in 1904 as a French tutor to the family of Duke George of Leuchtenberg, a cousin of the Romanov family.
 He was recommended as a French tutor to the Tsar's children and began teaching the elder children, Grand Duchesses Olga and Tatiana Nikolaevna of Russia in 1905.

 He grew fond of the family and followed them into internal exile at Tobolsk, Siberia, following the Russian Revolution of 1917.
 The Bolsheviks prevented Gilliard from joining his pupils when they were moved to the Ipatiev House in Ekaterinburg in May 1918.
 He described his final view of the children in his memoirs:

 Gilliard remained in Siberia after the murders of the family, for a time assisting White Movement investigator Nicholas Sokolov.
 He married Alexandra "Shura" Tegleva, who had been a nurse to Grand Duchess Anastasia Nikolaevna of Russia, in 1919.
 In Siberia, he was instrumental in unmasking an impostor who claimed to be the Tsarevich Alexei.

-For over a year Gilliard was in the service of General Maurice Janin, the commander of the French military mission during the Russian Civil War, until early November 1919 when along with thousands of others, including ministers and government officials of the old regime, he fled Omsk and headed east on the Trans-Siberian railway.
+For over a year Gilliard was in the service of General Maurice Janin, the commander of the French military mission during the Russian Civil War, until early November 1919 when along with thousands of others, including ministers and government officials of the old regime, he fled Omsk and headed east on the Trans-Siberian Railway.
 After a journey lasting six months, he arrived in Vladivostok in early April 1920.
 He then took an American ship to San Francisco, and from there travelled by ship along the Pacific coast, through the Panama Canal, across the Atlantic Ocean and the Mediterranean Sea to Trieste.
 He travelled through Italy to Switzerland, and in August 1920 he reached his parents' home in Fiez, which he had left 16 years before.

 He became a French professor at the University of Lausanne and was awarded the French Legion of Honor.
-In 1921, he published a book entitled Le Tragique Destin de Nicholas II et de sa famille, which described the last days of the Tsar and his family, and the subsequent investigation into their deaths.
+In 1921, he published a book titled Le Tragique Destin de Nicholas II et de sa famille, which described the last days of the Tsar and his family, and the subsequent investigation into their deaths.